Cray-HPE/docs-csm/operations/rack_resiliency/Zones.md

 Rack Resiliency supports two type of zones:
 * Kubernetes Zone, which helps to split replicas of critical services across racks.
 * Ceph Zone, which helps to split utility storage across racks (Ceph uses the concept of buckets to isolate storage.
-However, rack resiliency uses the term zone to refer to the buckets spread across racks for consistency)
+However, Rack Resiliency uses the term zone to refer to the buckets spread across racks for consistency)

 For knowing more about kubernetes zoning, refer to [k8s documentation](https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/) and for knowing more about ceph zoning, refer to [ceph documentaion](https://docs.ceph.com/en/reef/architecture/)